NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/metrics/index.md

 * Solution directory: `manual-instrumentation-java/solution`
 * Java/Spring Boot backend component: `manual-instrumentation-java/initial/todobackend-springboot`

-Note: If you have just previously finished the exercises for `traces` you can continue using the same source code.
+**Note:** If you have just previously finished the exercises for `traces` you can continue using the same source code.
 The handling of the meter API is similar to the tracing one.
 So you won't have to repeat all the initial setup steps, just fill in the deltas.

 The environment consists of one component:
-1. a Spring Boot REST API service
+- Spring Boot REST API service
     - uses [Spring Boot ](https://www.spring.io) framework
-    - listens on port 8080 and serves serveral CRUD style HTTP endpoints
+    - listens on port 8080 and serves several CRUD style HTTP endpoints
     - simulates an application we want to instrument